 The Institute for Research Information and Quality Assurance, Bonn, Germany

 About the Author

-Katy Börner is Victor H. Yngve Professor of Information Science, Leader of the Information Visualization Lab, and Founding Director of the Cyberinfrastructure for Network Science Center at Indiana University and the author of Atlas of Science: Visualizing What We Know and the coauthor of Visual Insights: A Practical Guide to Making Sense of Data, both published by the MIT Press.
+Katy Börner is Victor H. Yngve Professor of Information Science, Leader of the Information Visualization Lab, and Founding Director of the Cyberinfrastructure for Network Science Center at Indiana University Bloomington.
+She is the author of Atlas of Science: Visualizing What We Know and the coauthor of Visual Insights: A Practical Guide to Making Sense of Data, both published by the MIT Press.

 “This book and its complementary online exhibit are recommended as an educational source for getting a broader understanding of scientific visualization...This book is recommended for high school, academic, and large public libraries and it should be on the shelves of those interested in the connection between the graphic arts and the sciences.” , Nestor L. Osorio, Issues in Science and Technology Librarianship

 “This book has a wide potential audience, including laypersons interested in science, undergraduates, graduate students, and practitioners.
 It should also adorn coffee tables in science departments around the world.” , R.A.
 Kolvoord, James Madison University, CHOICE

 “...I am enthusiastic about this exhibition.
 For anyone interested in visualization, maps or science, it is a veritable cornucopia and the author is to be congratulated for the imagination and energy she has put into the project.” — Professor Tom Wilson, Editor-in-Chief, Information Research

 "In today's confusing and fast-changing world, if we are to shape our children's lives for the best, it is essential that we understand what science is thinking, where it's coming from, and where it's going.
 This fascinating, lucid, brilliantly illustrated book shows us all that."